WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/Set-AzDoTeamMember.md

 # Set-AzDoTeamMember

 ## SYNOPSIS
-This script creates a variable group with at least 1 variable in a given project.
+Adds a Azure Group to a default team in an Azure DevOps project.

 ## SYNTAX